samay15jan/arch-install/README.md

-# Create arch bootable usb
-Download arch iso from https://archlinux.org/download/ and put on a USB drive with Etcher or Rufus
+# Arch-Install Script
+The shell scripts in this repository allow the entire process (installation and configuration of my arch with i3wm) to be automated.

 # Important Note:
 This script will format your drive.
 Please make sure you don't have any important data on your drive or just backup your data first.

+# Create arch bootable usb
+Download arch iso from https://archlinux.org/download/ and put on a USB drive with Etcher or Rufus

 # INSTALLATION
-Boot with live iso
+Boot into live iso
 Connect to wifi:
 0: Run `rfkill unblock wifi`
 1: Run `iwctl`